brudolce/jungStuff/README.md

 There is no styled component, but an Object Oriented Beam in TypeScript injecting CSS into the components, architecture based on JavaFX structure, a Java UI.

-I am not a graphql master, but the documentation is good, so all workng well and as simple as possible.
+I am not a graphql master, but the documentation is good, so all working well and as simple as possible.

 ---